Shamino0/scriptsandtools/vacation_calendar/README.md

       * **s**
         Sick leave.
 Some companies treat these like vacation days, while some impose rules for their use.

+      * **u**
+        Unofficial/unpaid time off.
+These days are not deducted from any limit, but the total count is presented in the legend/footer.

       * **v**
         Vacation